Silicon photonics: Light-field displays

+Artificial intelligence

+Silicon photonics has been used in artificial intelligence inference processors that are more energy efficient than those using conventional transistors.
+This can be done using Mach-Zehnder interferometers (MZIs) which can be combined with nanoelectromechanical systems to modulate the light passing though it, by physically bending the MZI which changes the phase of the light.

 Physical properties

 Optical guiding and dispersion tailoring

 Silicon is transparent to infrared light with wavelengths above about 1.1 micrometres.
 Silicon also has a very high refractive index, of about 3.5.
 The tight optical confinement provided by this high index allows for microscopic optical waveguides, which may have cross-sectional dimensions of only a few hundred nanometers.
 Single mode propagation can be achieved, thus (like single-mode optical fiber) eliminating the problem of modal dispersion.

 The strong dielectric boundary effects that result from this tight confinement substantially alter the optical dispersion relation.
 By selecting the waveguide geometry, it is possible to tailor the dispersion to have desired properties, which is of crucial importance to applications requiring ultrashort pulses.
 In particular, the group velocity dispersion (that is, the extent to which group velocity varies with wavelength) can be closely controlled.
 In bulk silicon at 1.55 micrometres, the group velocity dispersion (GVD) is normal in that pulses with longer wavelengths travel with higher group velocity than those with shorter wavelength.
 By selecting a suitable waveguide geometry, however, it is possible to reverse this, and achieve anomalous GVD, in which pulses with shorter wavelengths travel faster.
 Anomalous dispersion is significant, as it is a prerequisite for soliton propagation, and modulational instability.

 In order for the silicon photonic components to remain optically independent from the bulk silicon of the wafer on which they are fabricated, it is necessary to have a layer of intervening material.
 This is usually silica, which has a much lower refractive index (of about 1.44 in the wavelength region of interest), and thus light at the silicon-silica interface will (like light at the silicon-air interface) undergo total internal reflection, and remain in the silicon.
 This construct is known as silicon on insulator.
 It is named after the technology of silicon on insulator in electronics, whereby components are built upon a layer of insulator in order to reduce parasitic capacitance and so improve performance.
+Silicon photonics have also been built with silicon nitride as the material in the optical waveguides.